Travels for Taste

 River Cottage HQ

-The team at Foodies 100 and the one at River Cottage cannot be faulted on their organisation skills, their generosity, and of course their wealth of knowledge.
+The team at Foodies 100 and the one at River Cottage cannot be faulted for their organisation skills, their generosity, and of course their wealth of knowledge.
 To find out what’s happening now at the River Cottage check out their events calendar.
-I cannot think of a better day out especially as a corporate team-building exercise than going to River Cottage HQ.
+I cannot think of a better day out, especially as a corporate team-building exercise than going to River Cottage HQ.

 *With thanks to Foodies100 for organising such a fabulous blog camp event and the talented team at River Cottage for an unforgettable experience.
 As always all opinions expressed are as always my own.
 No incentive was provided for a positive review.